-Somali National Army.
+Gulf and Turkish assistance, including direct budgetary support, humanitarian aid, infrastructure development, and funding for Somali security forces, has been critical for the Somali people.
+Turkey has established its largest overseas military facility in Mogadishu to assist with training for the Somali National Army.
 The country has also significantly increased trade, investment and aid in Sudan and Ethiopia.
-For instance Ethiopia's trade with Turkey increased by a hundredfold, from US\$40 million in 2003 to about US\$4 billion in 2013.17
+For instance Ethiopia's trade with Turkey increased by a hundredfold, from US\$40 million in 2003 to about US\$4 billion in 2013.[16]

 The Arab Gulf states have also in recent years increased their influence in the Horn of Africa.
-From 2000 to 2017, they collectively made investments worth approximately US\$13 billion and provided official development assistance (ODA) amounting to US\$6.6 billion18 (see Chart 3).
+From 2000 to 2017, they collectively made investments worth approximately US\$13 billion and provided official development assistance (ODA) amounting to US\$6.6 billion[17] (see Chart 2).